 A Director is appointed by ordinary resolution (i.e. a simple majority of votes cast) at a general meeting of ordinary shareholders.
 The Board also has the power to appoint a Director, but any person so appointed must be stand for reappointment by shareholders at the first Annual General Meeting following his or her appointment by the Board.

 Each year, the Board reviews its performance, the performance of its committees and individual Directors.
 This is done annually, with the support either of an independent facilitator or the Company Secretary in alternate years.
 The process involves individual confidential interviews with each Board member and other senior employees.
 The results of these interviews are reported to the Chairman and made available to the Board for discussion.
-Most recently, it has been agreed that strategy and succession planning should continue to be areas of particular Board focus.

 Information and training for Directors